Azure/Azure-Sentinel/Parsers/ASimRegistryEvent/ARM/RegistryEventMicrosoftSecurityEvents/README.md

 # Microsoft Windows Security Events ASIM RegistryEvent Normalization Parser

-This template deploys the ASIM RegistryEvent schema parser for Microsoft Windows Security Events.
+This template deploys the Microsoft Windows Security Events ASIM RegistryEvent schema parser.
+The parser is a part of the Advanced Security Information Model.

-ASIM Security Events Registry Creation Event Parser (event number 4657)

-The Advanced SIEM Information Model (ASIM) enables you to use and create source-agnostic content, simplifying your analysis of the data in your Microsoft Sentinel workspace.
+The Advanced Security Information Model (ASIM) enables you to use and create source-agnostic content, simplifying your analysis of the data in your Microsoft Sentinel workspace.

 For more information, see: